Connected cars: could data reconcile consumers’ expectations with manufacturers’ reality?

 - Selling traffic data to brick and mortar stores to determine client flows and optimise targeting;

-- Selling behavioural data about drivers to other advertisers (insurance/energy companies, for example) to target the appropriate time for initial contact (second-party datasecond-party dataSecond-party data is defined as first-party data owned by an advertiser or a publisher that is willingly shared with another advertiser or publisher.
-They stem from direct partnerships between advertisers, between publishers, or between an advertiser and a publisher.Learn more model);
+- Selling behavioural data about drivers to other advertisers (insurance/energy companies, for example) to target the appropriate time for initial contact (second-party datasecond-party dataSecond-party data are first-party data owned by an advertiser or a publisher who willingly shares them with another advertiser or publisher.
+They stem from direct partnerships between advertisers, publishers, or between an advertiser and a publisher.Learn more model);

 But the most likely and realistic source of income is the better knowledge of the manufacturers’ own clients themselves, as well as dependable predictions on future purchasing behaviour.
 This honed knowledge opens the door to upselling and cross-selling strategies, with for example: